-Although it is not a required field, most item records in Polaris are typically assigned a collection code*.
+Although it is not a required field, most item records in Polaris are typically assigned a collection code.
+Each item record can only contain ONE collection code.

 Collection codes are primarily finding and searching aides, helping patrons and staff locate items within the library or filter search results.
 The recommendation from the CLC is that if you have a physical sign for an area in your library, then you’ll probably want a corresponding collection code.
 CLC also sometimes refers to the collection code as the permanent home for an item, whereas the shelf location would be considered an item’s temporary home.